Skip to main content

 When to Consider Migration

-In most cases, Liquid Backend (Specular) will get you further.
-Consider Supabase only if you specifically need:
+In most cases, Liquid Backend will get you further.
+Consider Supabase only if you already have a website with Supabase or an existing Supabase database that you need to use.

 Troubleshooting